RedExpertAlliance/katacoda-scenarios/oci-course/oci-lab-preparation/step3.md

 Allow group lab-participants to manage alarms in tenancy Allow group lab-participants to read metrics in tenancy

+## NoSQL Database
+allow group lab-participants to manage nosql-tables in compartment lab-compartment allow group lab-participants to manage nosql-family in compartment lab-compartment

 ## Functions (FaaS) Policies